camunda-community-hub/awesome-camunda-platform-8/README.md

 ## Contributing

 Contributions are welcome, if you build something awesome with Zeebe please let us know.
 Take a quick gander at the [contribution guidelines](https://github.com/zeebe-io/awesome-zeebe/blob/master/CONTRIBUTING.md) first.
+If you would like, you can also join the [Camunda Community Hub](https://github.com/Camunda-Community-Hub/community/), which is a centralized home for all Camunda Community contributed extensions!

 *If you see a package or project here that is no longer maintained or is not a good fit, please submit a pull request to improve this file.
 Thank you!*